 Across the U.S., wildfires are wreaking havoc as hot, dry and windy conditions create a fire-friendly environment.
 Already in the first half of the year, fires have burned more acres in California than in the same period last year – a year in which California spent billions fighting fires on 1.3 million acres and 46 people died.
 And California is not alone.
 Firefighters are battling blazes from west Texas to the Colorado and beyond.

-While homeowners can’t control the weather that contributes to fire outbreaks, they can take steps to minimize their home’s risk by fireproofing their landscapes now.
+While homeowners can’t control the weather that contributes to fire outbreaks, they can take steps to minimize their home’s risk by fireproofing their landscapes now, while protecting their home.
 Among the recommendations experts advise:

 Get an Expert Evaluation

 “Homeowners need to have their homes evaluated for wildfire danger by their local fire department,” advised Will Boettner with the Travis County Fire Marshal’s Office at a Central Texas media event in May.
 Local fire departments and communities offer fire-safety evaluations at no charge, and landscaping companies are another source of great advice for a fire-resistant landscape.

 Most communities offer early warning systems that enable emergency departments to alert residents about impending dangers.
 Check with your local fire department and municipality to get on the notification networks in your area.

 Create a Barrier or Defensible Space Around Your Home